Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 To put that into perspective, here's a side by side comparison of some other tech sectors, their current industry size and projected growth:

-"AI is evolving so quickly that there aren't many experts in the field.
+The best part?
+It's still so early, and AI is evolving so quickly that there aren't many people with hands-on experience in the field.

-This means that with a dedicated 3-6 months of study, you can go from not knowing anything about the field, to applying the latest state-of-the-art research.
+This means that with a dedicated 3-6 months of study, you can go from not knowing anything about the field to applying the latest state-of-the-art research.

-Also?
 Many people's first interaction with AI over the last year has only been ChatGPT, but that's just one general use case.
+AI has a role in almost any field you can think of

-Which is why in this guide, I’m going to walk you through the steps it takes to become an AI Engineer - one of the key new roles that has already started to emerge during this new AI era.
+Which is why in this guide, I’m going to walk you through the exact steps it takes to become an AI Engineer - one of the key new roles that has already started to emerge during this new AI era.

 I’ll walk you through the job, what you’ll be doing, how much you can make, the skills required, and even give you a roadmap of what to learn and when.
 This way you can get hired, earn great money, and future-proof your career.